All Episodes

 They're doing a great job.

-The crown prince of Bahrain wanted to sit down to the Secretary of State, but he couldn't get the meeting through normal channels.
+For example, we've already been able to glean that in 2009, the Crown Prince of Bahrain wanted to sit down as the Secretary of State, but he couldn't get the meeting through normal channels.

 How do we know?

-Because Uma Abedin said as much.
+Because Uma Aberdeen said as much.

-So he asked the Clinton Foundation's then chief.
+So he asked the Clinton Foundation's then-chief.

 This is all while Hillary's Secretary of State.

-Remember she was supposed to disconnect herself from the Clinton Foundation?
+Remember, she was supposed to disconnect herself from the Clinton Foundation?

 No, that never happened.

-So she asked the Clinton Foundation, chief of staff, guy by the name of Doug Band for help.
+So she asked the Clinton Foundation chief of staff, guy by the name of Doug Band, for help.

-And lo and behold, a quick reminder to Huma by the Clinton Foundation head, Doug Band, reminding Uma that the Prince of Bahrain was a good friend of ours, and that he donated millions of dollars and the prince, well, he got his meeting with the Secretary of State in 48 hours.
+And lo and behold, a quick reminder to Uma by the Clinton Foundation head, Doug Band, reminding Uma that the Prince of Bahrain was a good friend of ours and that he donated millions of dollars.

 Oh, sound pay to play.